Chia pudding is a quick, make-ahead breakfast or snack recipe. It’s sweet, good for you, customizable, and it’s delicious.

 - Be sure to whisk your chia pudding super well to remove any lumpiness from the mixture.

-- Feel free to use another flavor of sugar-free jam or preserves in your chia pudding recipe.
+- Feel free to use another flavor of jam or preserves in your chia pudding recipe.
 Blackberry, blueberry or raspberry would all be very tasty.

 - You can also use an alternate nut butter!
 And, sun-butter is great for creating a nut-free pudding.